akhalif121/DevOps-Pathway/README.md

 I look forward to learning and trialing all the following technologies.
 I aim to use all these Technologies in my up and coming projects!👨🏽‍💻

-⚠️ P.S - This Repository would not have been possible without the support of the Deenengineers Community.
+⚠️ P.S - This Repository would not have been possible without the support of the Deen'engineers Community.